-5. Fund Equity/Net Position
+Fund Equity/Net Position

-Beginning with fiscal year 2011, the School implemented GASB Statement No. 54, "Fund Balance Reporting and Governmental Fund Type Definitions."
-This Statement provides a clear definition of fund balance categories to make the nature and extent of the constraints placed on a government's fund balances more transparent.
+GASB Statement No. 54, "Fund Balance Reporting and Governmental Fund Type Definitions." defined fund balance categories to make the nature and extent of the constraints placed on a government's fund balances more transparent.
 The following classifications describe the relative strength of the spending constraints: